Key Takeaways

 How long does it take to switch to time tracking software?

-The time it takes to switch depends on your team size and how detailed your tracking needs to be.
+The time it takes to switch depends on a team's size and how detailed the tracking needs to be.
 For many contractors, setup takes a few hours to configure jobs, employees, and approval workflows, and the first full pay period with the new system usually takes about one week to feel natural.
 A phased rollout (starting with foremen or one crew) makes the transition smooth and reduces resistance.